1.Referral & Induction

 By submitting this referral, the referring organisation accepts responsibility for the payment schedule outlined and will ensure payment is received within the specified time.

-Any breach of this Service Level Agreement will, in the first instance, be resolved by Switch Midlands and the referring organisation.
+Any breach of these Terms and Conditions will, in the first instance, be resolved by Switch Midlands and the referring organisation.

 Should this breach not be resolved, either partner may wish to withdraw from the agreement.
 This may be terminated by giving one weeks notice in writing.